Search Results

 · effects on the nervous system: convulsions

-· effects on the eyes: visual disturbances including impaired colour vision
+· effects on the eyes: vision disturbances including impaired color vision

 · effects on the immune system: allergic reactions